ghsaboias/chat-with-codebase/README.md

-# Codebase Unifier with Claude AI
+# Chat to Codebase with Claude

 This project provides a set of tools to analyze and interact with a codebase using Claude AI.
 It extracts the contents of a codebase into a single file and allows for interactive conversations about the code using Claude's advanced language model.